sheamol/CV/README.md

-Repositry for my CV, contains PDF and TeX file used to create said PDF.
+Repository for my CV, contains PDF and TeX file used to create said PDF.